GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 `HdyValueObject` has been removed.
-While it's not practical to replace the cases where it's storing strings in GTK3, as the preferred replacement only exists in 4, it can also be used with any other `GValue`.
+While it's not practical to replace the cases where it's storing strings in GTK3, as the preferred replacement only exists in 4, it can also be used with any other [struct@GObject.Value].
 That use has no replacement and you can instead create your own objects to store those values.

 ## Changes that Need to Be Done at the Time of the Switch